 - Sensors scan and hop frequencies - If a failed transmission occurs, sensors then search available channels for the MeshNet Controller.
 The MeshNet Controller will hop frequencies which allows the system to navigate to quieter bands as the radio environment changes.

 - Sensors report transmission strength - All MeshNet devices report the strength of the transmissions they receive, allowing areas that may be susceptible to interference to be identified and addressed proactively (e.g. adding repeaters).

-The MeshNet Sensor features new Wireless Linking support, which eliminates the need for a physical connection between the MeshNet Controller and the MeshNet Sensor during the initial setup.
+The MeshNet Sensor features the new Wireless Linking capability, which eliminates the need for a physical connection between the MeshNet Controller and the MeshNet Sensor during the initial setup.
 The Wireless Linking process allows the sensor and controller to exchange all necessary information for joining the unique Wireless network; and since each network has a unique identifier, multiple wireless networks can operate in the same vicinity.
 Sensors can switch networks through repeating the linking process with the new wireless network’s controller.
 The linking process is straightforward and is completed by the following the steps below:

 - Connect the MeshNet Controller to the network and power.

 - Locate the MeshNet controller on the network by either:

 From the MeshNet Controller's home page select "System Configuration>Devices" from the menu bar.
 The device page enables you to link and unlink sensors from the MeshNet Controller.

 You will be prompted for login credentials.
 The defaults are User Name "admin" and Password "eds".